janymuong/alx-system_engineering-devops/0x04-loops_conditions_and_parsing/README.md

 ### Conditions:
 In `GNU/Linux programming`, `conditions` are used to perform actions based on a particular condition being `true` or `false`.
 The most commonly used conditionals in **GNU/Linux scripting** are `if` statements and `case` statements.
-For example, an "**if**" statement in bash can be used to check if a particular file exists and perform different actions based on whether or not it does.
+For example, an "**if**" statement in bash can be used to check if a particular file is a regular file and exists, and perform different actions based on whether or not it is.
 Example:
 ```bash
 if [ -f myfile.txt ]
 then